 The company has continuously developed its offerings, including new technologies.
 In addition to organic growth, Sandvik's expansion has also involved a series of company acquisitions over the years.
 View a list of acquisitions in the Investors section

 Today, Sandvik's operations are concentrated on the following core areas:

 - Tools and tooling systems for industrial metal cutting

-- Equipment and tools, service and technical solutions for the mining and construction industries
+- Equipment and tools, service and technical solutions for the mining and infrastructure industries

 - Advanced stainless steels and special alloys as well as products for industrial heating